EddieHubCommunity/BioDrop/README.md

 ## Quickstart

-1. Fork the project.
+1. Fork the project
-2. Clone the project.
+2. Clone the project
-3. Navigate to the project directory `cd LinkFree`.
+3. Navigate to the project directory `cd LinkFree`
-4. Install dependencies with `npm install`.
+4. Install dependencies with `npm install`
-5. Run `npm start`.
+5. Run `npm start`

 Alternatively, skip all the steps by using the [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/EddieHubCommunity/LinkFree/) system.